Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 * NOTE: OBS on windows currently requires VS2013 with the latest update, as obs-studio uses both C99 and C++11.
 Express might not be supported at this time (though if not, then it'll be fixed it at some point).
 You can always just get VS2013 Community Edition for free.

 * Download (or build) development packages of FFmpeg, x264, Qt5, cURL.
+Pre-built windows dependencies (excluding Qt) for VS2013 can be found here:  http://code.fosshub.com/OBS/downloads

 * Download windows version of cmake from: http://www.cmake.org/